 The Ipcress File on ITV — what else do we know?

-This six-part adaptation of The Ipcress File has been described as "an enthralling and atmospheric espionage thriller."
+This six-part adaptation of Len Deighton's The Ipcress File (opens in new tab) has been described as "an enthralling and atmospheric espionage thriller."
 It’s been penned by BAFTA-winning Trainspotting writer John Hodge and will be directed by James Watkins, who also took the helm on McMafia and Black Mirror.

 Watkins says: "We can’t wait to bring Len Deighton’s intoxicating web of spies – sexier than Smiley’s People, more real than Bond – to a wider television audience.
 With his sly wit and understated integrity clashing against the establishment, working-class spy Harry Palmer is more relevant than ever."